jonlpersson/ed-latimore/site/_posts/2017-03-06-9-lessons-from-living-by-crackheads--crack-dealers.md

 You also don’t really meet any fat crackheads.
 Maybe crack raises your metabolism, but it is likely just a symptom of the previous observation.
 Crack is more important to crackheads than food.

-If you only have 5 dollars from the car you stole and sold, crack comes before food.
+Crack comes before food if you only have 5 dollars from the car you stole and sold.
 Even if you haven’t eaten in days.

 I've got a collection of quotes, many of which highlight this incredible power of crackheads.
 Check out this [collection of crackhead quotes here.](/crackhead-head-quotes/)